Apjo/Machine-Learning-Notes/README.md

 Example:

-Clustering: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.
+**Clustering**: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

-Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).
+**Non-clustering**: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).

-## Model Representation
+##Model Representation
+<a name ="linear_regression_with_one_variable"></a>
 ### Linear regression with 1 variable
 In supervised learning we have a data set called as training set, and our job from this data is to learn
 Notation: